-5. She is in the highest salary bracket of Trump's aides, meaning she makes as much as Kellyanne Conway and Steve Bannon.
+5. She was in the highest salary bracket of Trump's aides, meaning she made as much as Kellyanne Conway.

 Like many millennials, Hicks occasionally retreats to her parents' home in Greenwich when she gets a reprieve from life in D.C., but she's certainly not dependent on her fam.
-According to a White House release, she makes $179,700, which puts her in the highest bracket alongside Trump's top aides.
+According to a White House release, she made $179,700, which put her in the highest bracket alongside Trump's top aides.

-6. The president and his team like to give her pet names.
+6. The president and his team liked to give her pet names.

 According to Politico, the president has nicknamed Hicks "Hopester," though she still calls him "Mr. Trump" even after three years at his side.
 Sam Nunberg, one of Trump's former aides who was fired in 2016 after racially charged Facebook posts were found on his profile, liked to refer to her as "Hopesicle."